afterwind-io/preprocessor-loader/README.md

 >
 > default: `false`

 Whether to keep raw info or not.
-Basically for debuging purpose.
+Basically for debugging purpose.

 ``` javascript
 // options.params.ENV === 'product'